Compliance with Environmental Regulations in Business

 2. To ensure businesses remain committed to environmentally responsible practices, agencies like the EPA are helping to set new standards for environmental compliance.

-3. Businesses are increasingly using novel solutions supported by artificial intelligence, machine learning and blockchain technologies to maintain compliance with new sustainability standards.
+3. Businesses are increasingly using novel solutions supported by AI, machine learning and blockchain technologies to maintain compliance with new sustainability standards.

 Bulb